SyuanTsai/Darktide-Mod-radar/README.md

 - **Tagged enemies only** and **Tagged items only** restrict visibility to actively tagged targets, and those tagged targets ignore the usual radar range limit while the tag remains active.
 - Supported item markers can show vertical **up** and **down** arrows, be hidden when vertical separation becomes too large, and use nearby highlight brackets plus optional distance text when enabled.
 - **Expedition POIs**, **environment markers**, and **tech-remnant clusters** follow their own category-specific rules so outdated markers clear correctly and context-sensitive markers only appear when relevant.
+- Expedition POIs can be shown as **Icon only**, **Icon + Distance m**, or **Off** per category.
+Existing boolean settings migrate to **Icon only** for enabled markers and **Off** for disabled markers.
-- Expedition section filtering now also handles **Deadsider Sanctuary** transitions.
+- Expedition section filtering also handles **Deadsider Sanctuary** transitions.
 Store fixtures and sanctuary-only markers are cleared when moving back into open expedition zones, while active player-dropped Tech-Remnants remain eligible for radar display.

 ## Target Markers